 Past interns have secured internships in the following entities: The National Council of Cooperatives Farmers, Congressional Research Services, USDA ARS, USDA NRCS, USDA SEL, Smithsonian Institution, USDA APHIS, EPA, on Capitol Hill, Senate Ag Committee, World Bank, United States Agency for International Development (USAID), International Fund for Agricultural Development (IFAD), International Food & Agricultural Trade Policy Council (IPC), Institute of Food Technologists (IFT), American Society of Landscape Architects (ASLA), Biotechnology Industry Organization (BIO), Society for Plastics Manufacturing, National Association of State Departments of Agriculture (NASDA), The Pinchot Institute for Conservation, National Center for Food and Agricultural Policy, American Council on Renewable Energy (ACORE), American Farm Bureau Federation, Corn Refiners Association and Animal Agriculture Alliance.
 Program alumni have represented Purdue University and the College of Agriculture in the highest regard, providing a distinguished presence in Washington D.C.

-Included in the eight week program are FREE housing accommodations in the center of Washington, D.C.
+Included in the eight week program are FREE housing accommodations valued at $4,000 in the center of Washington, D.C.
 Program participants will also receive a stipend to offset miscellaneous expenses during their time in DC.